pycontribs/pyrax/docs/cloud_blockstorage.md

     print vol.list_snapshots()

-This will also return a list of `CloudBlockStorageSnapshot` objects.
+This will also return a list of `CloudBlockStorageSnapshot` objects, but only those for that volume.